 You have probably heard the phrases “Dress to impress” and “Dress codes are strictly enforced.”
 However, what you may think is dressing to impress may not necessarily be what Vegas nightclubs expect you to wear.
-Here are a few tips that will ensure that you get into the nightclub without any hassles.
+Here are a few of our favorite nightclubs that include free entry, open bar and free drinks.

 - Wear your heels!
 Believe it or not, you can’t just walk up to the hottest nightclub in Vegas and expect to get in wearing your prettiest kicks, sandals or even flats.
 Vegas nightclubs demand you’re dressed to the nines and that means wearing heels.
 It has become a mandatory part of getting into the club.
 So if you’re thinking those sparkly sandals or designer brand flats are going to cut it, think again.